YuChuang1205/SIRST-dataset-MLCL-Net-version/README.md

 #### The production of this dataset is based on the original SIRST dataset.
 The original SIRST dataset is available via [[link](https://github.com/YimianDai/sirst)].

 #### We unified the data set for easy and rigorous experimental comparison.
-The test set is allocated to 96 samples, and the uniform size of the images input to the network is 512 × 512 pixels.
+The test set is allocated to 96 samples (They correspond to the 96 test result images in the ALCNet code)(one-to-one correspondence), and the uniform size of the images input to the network is 512 × 512 pixels.